lsst-ts/tssw_developer_guide/doc/procedures/jira.rst

         Epic Link
             Link to the current epic
+            Epic also determines appropriate WBS number to charge on timesheet

         * Feel free to use any of the other fields, though they are not required